 Adopting families can be older or younger, wealthy or of modest income, two-parent or single parent, home owner or renter.
 The primary requirement is that you can provide a healthy, loving and nurturing home with adequate space for yourself and your child.

-For more information about the adoption process, you can attend one of the information sessions or contact the Adoption Resource Team at 919-212-7471.
+For more information about the adoption process, you can attend one of the information sessions, contact the Adoption Resource Team at 919-212-7471, or attend the upcoming WCHS Adoption Information Fair.

 To learn more about children across our state waiting to be part of a family, call 1-877-NCKID-1 or visit the N.C.
 Kids Adoption and Foster Care Network.